Fountain-Coach/SwiftUI-View-Factory/README.md

 ## Using the Workflow

-1. Place a request file under `requests/` describing a handler `kind` and parameters.
+1. A human instructs Codex to perform work.
+Codex writes a request file under `requests/` describing a handler `kind` and parameters.
+2. After the request file is reviewed, merge it to the `main` branch.
+This merge is the trigger that lets the dispatcher process the request.
-2. Run `scripts/dispatch.sh` (or `scripts/docker_dispatch.sh` for a containerized runtime).
-Each request is routed to the appropriate handler and logged under `logs/`.
+3. Run `scripts/dispatch.sh` (or `scripts/docker_dispatch.sh` for a containerized runtime) on the execution host.
+The dispatcher routes each merged request to the appropriate handler and logs output under `logs/`.
-3. Review the log output and status files committed back to the repository.
+4. Review the log output and status files committed back to the repository.

 Detailed instructions and examples are available in the [usage guide](docs/USAGE.md).
 The [OpenAPI handler proposal](docs/openapi-handler-proposal.md) and [implementation notes](docs/openapi-handler-implementation.md) explain how handlers use the API spec.
 For running the dispatcher continuously or inside Docker, see [daemonizing-dispatcher](docs/daemonizing-dispatcher.md) and [docker-runtime](docs/docker-runtime.md).

+## Human and Codex Roles

+This workflow keeps a human in the loop.
+A person initiates work by describing a desired outcome and reviewing the request file Codex places in `requests/`.
+Once that file is merged to `main`, the dispatcher treats it as the authoritative instruction to run the appropriate handler.
+Execution logs appear in `logs/` so the human can confirm the result.

 ## Why a Generalized Tool?